 Step 2: Search your Business Name

 Enter the name you would like to use in the “Entity Name” field.
-In this example, we will look up “Express Lawn Service” and click “Search for Business Name”.
-It is recommended to start your search with the “Business Name Availability Check” first but then do “Exact words in any word order”, “Sound-alike words in any word order” and “Extended Search in any word order” to search your name thoroughly.
+In this example, we will look up “Express Lawn Service” and click “Search for Business Name.”
+It is recommended to start your search with the “Business Name Availability Check” first but then try “Exact words in any word order,” “Sound-alike words in any word order,” and “Extended Search in any word order” to search your name thoroughly.

 Step 3: Review Results

-Be sure to look at the “Entity Status” column for the words “ACT”.
+Be sure to look at the “Entity Status” column for the words “ACT.”
 This denotes a business that is in good standing.
-If you see “INA” that business in no longer active and the name may be available.
+If you see “INA,” that business is no longer active, and the name may be available.

 To find more information about any of the registered business names, click on the link in the “Name” column to see a detailed report.